NumeroQuadro/notion-mini-app/README.md

 - Notion API Key
 - Notion Database IDs (tasks and/or notes)
 - Gemini API Key (for AI task tagging)
+  - Also used for voice transcription (Gemini 1.5 Flash)

 ## Setup